92VV3M42d3v8/Qubes-Privacy-Doc/README.md

        sudo apt-get install git build-essential libxslt-dev python-dev python-virtualenv python-babel zlib1g-dev libffi-dev libssl-dev

 3. Create a Qubes AppVM based on Debian-X and networking through VPN.
 Do not provide Network for other appvm via it.
+Following commands if run in minimal ones don't need sudo.
+Just remember to start AppVM terminal from dom0 with root access.

 4. Setup installation directory